-Hampshire County Council's Admission Policy for Community & Voluntary Controlled Junior Schools in a Federation with its linked infant school 2021-2022
+Hampshire County Council's Admission Policy for Community Secondary Schools 2021-2022

-This policy will be used during 2020/21 for allocating places in the main admission round for entry to Year 3 in September 2021.
+This policy will be used during 2020/21 for allocating places in the main admission round for entry to Year 7 in September 2021.
 It will also apply to in-year admissions during 2021/22.

 Hampshire County Council is the admission authority for all community and voluntary controlled schools.
-The admission arrangements are determined by the County Council, after statutory consultations.
+The admission arrangements are determined by the County Council, after statutory consultation.

-The guiding principles of the school admissions policy are that children can benefit from continuity between schools serving the same community; that each school should serve its local community, that siblings as far as possible can attend school together.
+The guiding principles of the school admissions policy are that each school should serve its local community; that siblings as far as possible can attend school together; and that children can benefit from continuity between schools serving the same community.
 The policy aims to be clear, fair and objective and complies with all relevant legislation.